THE MISSION OF THE LENDING LIBRARY IS TO

 As the 500th anniversary of the Reformation approaches, read and learn about Christianity's reformers.
 The new Bible commentary series, Reformation Heritage, is a powerful tool for all those who want to better understand the background information authorship, history, settings, and themes of the Gospel.
 Our lending library has several installments of this series on our shelves, with new additions to come each year.

 We also have an extensive selection of Bible Dictionaries, Concordances, and other references.
-If you are studying the book of Romans in either of the Thursday Bible Study sessions, you will have noticed that the study guide has suggested referring to a Bible Dictionary.
-We have those!
+If you are studying any book of the Bible and need a Bible Dictionary, we have those!
 If you are simply curious about any of the things you read or hear about, keep a list, and tuck it into your Bible.
 You can refer to a dictionary while in the lounge – one more way to learn and grow in faith.

 Remember, any and all new items can be found on a "New Additions" shelf.